Solving General-Utility Markov Decision Processes in the Single-Trial Regime with Online Planning: Conclusion Limitations

 \section{Conclusion \& Limitations}

 In this work, we contribute with the first approach to solve infinite-horizon discounted GUMDPs in the single-trial regime.
 In Sec.~\ref{sec:policy_optimization}, we provided the fundamental results underpinning policy optimization in the discounted single-trial regime.
 Then, in Secs.~\ref{sec:online_planning} and \ref{sec:exp_results}, we explored how we can resort to online planning techniques, in particular MCTS, to solve discounted GUMDPs in the single-trial regime.
 Our work takes a first step towards a broader application of GUMDPs in real-world settings where the agent's performance is typically evaluated under a single trial.
 The key limitations of our approach to solve GUMDPs in the single-trial regime are: (i) the MCTS algorithm requires a simulator of the environment to sample transitions; and (ii) the size of the matrix that keeps track of the running occupancy may be impractical for GUMDPs with large state and action spaces.
-We believe such limitations should be addressed by future work, for example, by investigating methods to compress the running occupancy (e.g., by employing state aggregation).
-We also believe extending our analysis to environments with continuous state spaces is interesting.
+We believe such limitations should be addressed by future work, for example, by investigating methods to compress the running occupancy.